 2. Think About Your Playing Force

-Blisters can occur from excess force and tight gripping.
+Blisters can occur from excessive force and tight gripping.
 If you’re a hard hitter on the drum set, then think how lowering your strike force might affect or even improve your playing.

 Perhaps playing a bit less forcefully might even improve your speed and technique a bit.
-The drums may already be loud enough through miking if you are playing in a live situation.
+The drums may already be loud enough through microphones if you are playing in a live situation.

 3. Consider Drum Gloves